edgehog-device-manager/edgehog/backend/docs/pages/file_management/overview_file_management.md

 Requests can target a single Device (manual request) or be created in bulk as part of a campaign.

+File Download Requests include a **Request Name** field, a user-provided name to identify the request.
+When requests are created as part of a File Download Campaign, the Campaign Name is used as the Request Name.

 ### Encoding Support

 File Download Requests support different encoding options to optimize transfer bandwidth and device processing: